BFfrancois/cover/README.md

 Things you may want to cover:

-* Ruby version
+* Fork & Clone

-* System dependencies
+* Run bundle install to install dependencies

-* Configuration

-* Database creation

-* Database initialization
+* Create config/database.yml by copying config/database.example.yml

+* Create config/secrets.yml by copying config/secrets.example.yml

+* Run bin/rake db:reset to create, load and seed db

+* Sign up for an account(restaurant or owner).

-* How to run the test suite
+* Run bin/rails s -b 0.0.0.0 to start the server

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...